 Workplace safety is important to all.
-By design, all Hermary products are Class II (or Class IIM) laser rated.
+By design, all Hermary products are Class 2 (or Class IIM) laser rated.

 Reading and Understanding the Laser Safety Label

-All industrial laser products require a label (similar as seen above) indicating laser classification level.
-The only additional requirement for Class II rated products is the identification of the laser emission aperture.
+All industrial laser products require a label (similar as seen above), indicating laser classification level.
+The only additional requirement for Class 2 rated products is the identification of the laser emission aperture.

 Products employing higher-powered lasers (Class IIIB and Class IV) require personnel protection measures such as worker access barriers, mechanical blocking mechanisms, lockouts, and visual indications when lasers are turned on.
-For systems using greater than Class II Some machine vision manufacturers shift responsibility for laser safety by stating that their products are only components of a system, hence relying upon others for safety compliance.
+For systems using greater than Class 2, some machine vision manufacturers shift responsibility for laser safety by stating that their products are only components of a system, hence relying upon others for safety compliance.

-Through careful design Hermary is able to meet performance requirements while staying within the Class II requirements, allowing for safer operation.
+Through careful design, Hermary can meet performance requirements while staying within the Class 2 requirements, allowing for safer operation.

 The University of Kentucky has a comprehensive article on laser classifications here.